erlage/rad/README.md

 ### Jumping to a Route

-Navigator in Rad won't stack duplicate pages on top of each other, instead it'll create a route page only once.
+Navigator in Rad doesn't stack duplicate pages on top of each other, instead it'll create a route page only once.
 To go to a route, use `open` method of Navigator state.
-We could've named it `push` but `open` conveys what Navigator actually do when you jump to a route.
 When you call `open`, Navigator will create route page if it's not already created.
-Once ready, it'll bring it tp the top.
+Once ready, it'll bring it to the top.

 ```dart
 Navigator.of(context).open(name: "home");